 Their main claim is that these devices produce a scent-free, invisible “zone” of protection from mosquitos.

 The main drawback I found with these is the cost of replacement mats and fuel cartridges.

-Using a yard treatment spray to repel mosquitos while camping is more suitable for RV and backyard camping.
+Using a yard treatment spray to repel mosquitos at the campsite is more suitable for RV and backyard camping.
 If you are planning to use one of these products in a State or National Park, be sure to check with the park authorities before doing so.

 State and National Parks are well known for keeping the natural ecosystem in place and killing, or repelling, certain insects can be detrimental to these efforts.

 On the other hand, certain RV resorts, especially along the southern coast, will have a mosquito treatment process in place.
 For example, at Brazoria Lakes RV Resort, the staff pays special attention to common areas used by visitors and refers to these areas as “Mosquito Free Zones.”